All Episodes

 They're not even giving me the presumption of innocence.

-I the Washington Post is attacking my foundation.
+The Washington Post has attacked my foundation.

-They've attacked my wife, and now they're attacking me personally on a sexual matter.
+And now they're attacking me personally on a sexual matter.

-I don't know what's coming next, but I'm sure that in the next four weeks they're going to come out with another article because they've got an agenda and they're fulfilling their agenda right as we speak.
+I don't know what's coming next, but I'm sure that in the next four weeks, they're going to come out with another article because they've got an agenda and they're fulfilling their agenda right as we speak.

-We believe in being fair and balanced, and thank you so much for uh talking to our audience answering these questions.
+And thank you so much for talking to our audience, answering these questions.

 We appreciate it.